cloudbiskuit/notefort/README.md

 ## Docker
 Containers encapsulate application code and dependencies, ensuring consistency across development, testing, and production environments.
 They offer portability, scalability, and resource efficiency, making it easier to deploy and manage microservices-based architectures like NOTEFORT in both local and cloud environments.

+NOTEFORT is fully containerized with Docker:

 - Frontend: `react` container Built with React.js, providing a simple interface for data input and visualization.
 - Backend: Two Node.js containers `nodejsa` and `nodejsb` with RESTful APIs.
 - Message Broker: `rabbitmq` container facilitates communication between the microservices.
 - Database: Each backend service has its own MySQL database container instance `mysqla` and `mysqlb`.
 - Reverse Proxy: `nginx` container Acts as a reverse proxy for the frontend.

-NOTEFORT is fully containerized with Docker.

 ## Terraform (IaC)
 Infrastructure as Code (IaC) streamlines cloud infrastructure management by automating resource provisioning and configuration through code.
 It ensures consistency, reduces human error, and simplifies version control, making infrastructure changes auditable and repeatable.
 IaC enables faster deployment, scaling, and recovery while supporting collaborative development practices.